-F Planning Implementation Мо onitoring Re Review Reporting Performance Audit 1 Participates in the identification of IDP priorities and the whole IDP process.
-Manages implementation Departmental SD the of the BIP.
-1. formulation of the review programm e of the 1.
-Submit quarterly performan monthly depart ce reports. and mental 1.
-Participates formulation response in of to the the the 2 Participates in the formulation and revision of the municipal annual are IDP, including the key performance and performance indicators 2. on the m , recommenda internal audi Performance tor an strategic scorecard. implemented according to the consideration of Council material variance.
-Committee.
-3. Participates in the formulation of the Top level SDBIP. the targets and timeframes agreed to.
-2. Committees and the Mayor.
-Annually reviews the 3.
-Reports on the implementation of 2.
-Participates in the formulation of the 4.
+Planning Implementation N Monitoring F Review Re porting Performance Audit Participates in the identification of IDP priorities and the whole IDP process.
+1 3 3 3 3 Participates in the formulation of the annual review programme of the local content of t Submit monthly and quarterly departmental performance reports. formulation of the response to the 2.
+Participates in the formulation and revision of the municipal IDP, including the review of key performance indicators and performance targets for 2.
+Comments on the monthly reports in terms of any internal additor and the strategic scorecard. implemented according to the consideration of Council material variance. l Committee.
+3. Participates in the formulation the targets and timeframes agreed to.
+Committees and the Mayor.
+3. Reports on the 2.
+Participates in the of the Top level SDBIP. agreed to.
+2. Annually reviews the implementation of formulation of the 4.
 Develop Technical SDBIP.
 3. Implements performance improvement measures performance of the department to improve the improvement measures adopted by the Mayor and response to performance audit 5.
 Manages subordinates' performance measurement approved by the Mayor and the Council. economy, efficiency and effectiveness of the departments.
 4. Council.
-Annually reports on the report of the Auditor General and makes recommendations to the 6. system.
-Regularly reports to the Municipal manager.
-4. Manages the implementation of subordinates' performance measurement system.
-3. Quarterly and annually evaluates the performance of the department. performance of the department. municipal manager.
-7. Enters into a performance agreement with the Municipal Manager.
+Annually reports on the report of the Auditor General and makes recommendations to the system.
+4. Manages the departments. performance of the municipal manager.
+6. Regularly reports to the Municipal manager. implementation of subordinates' performance measurement system.
+3. Quarterly and annually evaluates the performance of the department. department. , , 7.
+Enters into a performance agreement with the Municipal Manager.
 5. Ensures that performance objectives in the performance agreements are achieved.
 4. Participates in Mid-Term Review.